Deadpool2000/rpimon/README.md

 4) ./mon.sh

 ## Info
-1) This script install Re4son Kernel in raspbian os
+1) This script install Re4son Kernel in raspbian os.
-2) This script works on Raspberry Pi 3B/B+,Raspberry Pi Zero W
+2) This script works on Raspberry Pi 3B/B+,Raspberry Pi Zero W.

+## To check Monitor mode is working
+1) After successfull installation (without any error) run 'sudo mon0 up' command.
+2) then run 'sudo airodump-ng wlan0mon'

+## To check Packet Injection is working
+1) Run 'sudo aireplay-ng --test wlan0mon'
+if you get output 'Injection is working!' then packet injection is working properly.